Starting 2018, the Science module will no longer include Short Answer items.

 Today, we’re going to give you an informational guide about how to write a short answer response for the GED® Science Exam.
 We’re also going to show you how the response will be scored, and give you questions you should ask yourself for editing.
-Additionally, we will give you tips about proof-reading.
+Additionally, we will give you tips on proof-reading.

 Writing a Short Answer Response for the GED® Science Exam.